home-assistant/home-assistant.io/source/_integrations/lock.mqtt.markdown

   type: boolean
   default: false
 state_jammed:
-  description: The payload sent to `motor_state_topic` by the lock when it's indicating a jammed motor.
+  description: The payload sent to `state_topic` by the lock when it's indicating a jammed motor.
   required: false
   type: string
   default: MOTOR_JAMMED